-Atlas of Biological Work is a name for an open-ended, locally adaptable and participatory framework and mapping platform (perhaps perch is a more modest term than platform) for questions about the fundamental energy flows, cycles, and processes that underlie our civilization, and how we influence them over time.
+Atlas of Biological Work is a name for an open-ended, locally adaptable and participatory framework and mapping platform (perhaps perch is a more modest term than platform) for questions about the fundamental energy flows, cycles, and processes that underlie our agriculture and our civilization, and how we influence them over time.
 The Atlas consists of:

 feedback: the guidance of a system based on actual performance rather than expected performance.